 Let's take a look at some of the key features of both cameras and see how they compare and whether it's worth spending a bit more to get Nikon's latest entry-level camera.

-Both cameras feature 24.2MP APS-C CMOS sensors, with the D3400 like the D3300 opting to go without the anti-aliasing filter, so we should expect pretty much near identical results in most scenarios.
+Both cameras feature 24.2MP APS-C CMOS sensors, with the D3400 like the D3300 opting to go without the anti-aliasing filter.
+Bottom line, overall image quality is pretty much identical, but...

 2. ISO range

-Both cameras here sport Nikon's Multi-CAM 1000 autofocus sensor module with 11 AF points to choose from, with a cross-type sensor (for greater accuracy) at the centre.
+Both cameras here sport Nikon's Multi-CAM 1000 autofocus sensor module with 11 AF points to choose from, with a cross-type sensor (for greater accuracy) at the centre, so you're not gaining anything with the D3400.

 4. Continuous shooting